Your excuses won’t fly, OUTA and SAAPA tell Dudu Myeni

 It’s taken more than two years to get the application to declare Dudu Myeni a delinquent director into court, and now she’s trying to postpone it further.

 The case to declare former South African Airways (SAA) chairperson Myeni a delinquent director is finally due to start in the Pretoria High Court on 7 October.
-The case is brought by OUTA and the SAA Pilots’ Association (SAAPA).
+The case is brought by the Organisation Undoing Tax Abuse (OUTA) and the SAA Pilots’ Association (SAAPA).

 In March 2017, OUTA and SAAPA filed the application to declare Myeni a delinquent director, arising from her actions as SAA chairperson from December 2012 to October 2017.
 Such a declaration would block her from any positions as a director.
 SAA’s demise is largely attributed to the period under Myeni’s governance.